donendusted/donendusted/README.md

 <details>
 <summary>
-hey 🐌✨
+hey 🐌✨</summary>
 this is krn and you're witnessing my first venture into tech.
-I'm excited to keep learning how things work together and hope to have more to share in the near future.</summary>
+I'm excited to keep learning how things work together and hope to have more to share in the near future.